 Process

-Identify, as the Aggregate Method 2 sample space, an area consisting of open office and cell offices that is:
+Identify, as the Aggregate Method 2 Sample Space, an area consisting of Open Office Space(s) and Cell Office Space(s) that is:

-at least 50% or more of the area of the Functional Space or 250m², whichever is the smaller.
+in total at least 50% or more of the area of the Functional Space or at least 250m², whichever is smaller.

 AND

-contains all of the luminaire types present in the sample space (open office and cell office space) in a similar proportion to the entire open and cell office space.
+contains all of the luminaire types present in the Aggregate Method 2 Sample Space in a similar proportion to the entire Open Office Space and Cell Office Space.

-If a similar proportion of luminaire types cannot be achieved, then the whole of the Open Office Space is to be used as the sample space.
+If a similar proportion of luminaire types cannot be achieved, then the total combined Open Office Space and Cell Office Space is to be used as the Aggregate Method 2 Sample Space.

-Calculate the Aggregate Method 2 sample space area (± 5% accuracy).
+Prepare a simple drawing of the Aggregate Method 2 Sample Space and calculate the sample space area (± 5% accuracy).
+The drawing can be:

+to scale

+OR

+not to scale and provided with sufficient dimensioning to enable demonstration of the area calculation.

-Identify and count all GLS luminaires in the Aggregate Method 2 sample space.
+Identify and count all GLS luminaires in the Aggregate Method 2 Sample Space.
 Do not count task lighting or display lighting.

-The Assessor Portal Online Form calculates the NLPD as the sum of the Wattage of all luminaires in the Aggregate Method sample space divided by the space area.
+The Assessor Portal calculates the NLPD as the sum of the Wattage of all luminaires in the Aggregate Method 2 Sample Space divided by the Aggregate Method 2 Sample Space area.

 Aggregate Method 3

-Aggregate Method 3 can be used as a default NLPD assessment method for any Assessable Functional Space smaller than 250m², or for spaces larger than 250m² where the Grid Method is not appropriate
+Aggregate Method 3 can be used as the default NLPD assessment method for any Assessable Functional Space.

 Criteria